prisma/prisma/packages/client/tests/e2e/engine-not-found-error/binary-targets-incorrectly-pinned/readme.md

 # Readme

-Test that the engine not found error is thrown when the native generated engine is for a different platform.
+Test that the engine not found error is thrown when the binary targets was pinned for different platforms.